adjust/cocos2dx_sdk/doc/android/android.md

 ### <a id="attribution-callback">Attribution callback

 adjust can also send you a callback upon change of attribution.
 Due to the different sources considered for attribution, this information cannot be provided synchronously.
 Follow these steps to implement the optional callback in your application:

 1. Create void method which receives parameter of type `AdjustAttribution2dx`.

-2. After creating instance of `AdjustConfig2dx`, call its `setAttributionCallback` method with the previously created method as parameter.
+2. After creating an instance of `AdjustConfig2dx`, call its `setAttributionCallback` method with the previously created method as parameter.

 The callback function will get called when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

 - `std::string trackerToken` the tracker token of the current install.